The Complete Guide to Disavowing Links for Google and Bing

 Here are other very important reasons you might need to use the disavow links tool.

-You know you need a disavow links file if:
+You know you need a disavow links file if any of the following are true:

-- You receive a manual link penalty or a Google link warning in Search Console (formerly Webmaster Tools)
+- You receive a manual action or a Google link warning in Search Console.

-- You suspect a Penguin algorithmic link penalty, or
+- You suspect a Penguin algorithmic link penalty.

 Drawbacks and Limitations with Disavowing Links